dzaima/CBQN/README.md

   libffi 3.4.4 (structs were broken as of 3.4.3)
   replxx: clang++ 16.0.6
 ```
-Additionally, CBQN is known to compile as-is on macOS, but Windows builds need [WinBQN](https://github.com/actalley/WinBQN) to set up an appropriate Windows build environment, or be built from Linux by cross-compilation.
+Additionally, CBQN is known to compile as-is on macOS.
+Windows builds can be made by cross-compilation ([Docker setup](https://github.com/vylsaz/cbqn-win-docker-build)).

 The build will additionally attempt to use `pkg-config` for determining how to include libffi, `uname` for `target_arch` and `target_os`, and `nproc` for parallel job count, but has defaults if any aren't present (`-lffi` for linking libffi (+ `-ldl` on non-BSD), arch → `generic`, os → `linux`, `j=4`), and the behavior of these can be overriden by build options.